Raattinam

 Raattinam is a 2012 Indian Tamil language romantic drama film, directed by K. S. Thangasamy, starring Laguparan and Swathy.
 It is produced by S. Madhan and featured music composed by Manu Ramesan.
 Raattinam is set in the port city which forms the backdrop for his tale on love and its ramifications.
 The film was released on 18 May 2012.

 Production

 K. S. Thangasamy made his directorial debut through this film and previously worked as an assistant for the film Pidichirukku (2008), where he met Manu Ramesan on the sets.
 Laguparan, who previously worked as an assistant director, met Thangasamy through Facebook.

 Soundtrack

 The soundtrack was composed by Manu Ramesan.
-K. Bhagyaraj and Gautham Vasudev Menon graced the film's audio launch function.
+K. Bhagyaraj and Gautham Vasudev Menon attended the film's audio launch function.